mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ![Average Phylogenetic Diversity Over Time for All Three Models](/assets/BlogImages/DiversityOverTime.jpg)

-### **Systematics**
+## **Systematics**

 Systematics.h is a file manager in Empirical.
 It is used to track genotypes, species, clades, or lineages of organisms.
-Systematics.h allows a user to create phylogenetic trees with various levels of abstraction -- using genotypes, phenotypes, etc, to keep track of lineage.
+Systematics.h allows a user to create phylogenetic trees with various levels of abstraction by using genotypes, phenotypes, etc, to keep track of lineage.

-This project focused on two topics -- creating models to establish the possible range of phylogenetic diversity, then testing those models, and lastly, incorporating these percentiles into systematics so that a user could find out how their own trees compare.
+This project focused on two topics -- creating models to establish the possible range of phylogenetic diversity, then testing those models, and lastly, incorporating these percentiles into systematics so that a user could see how their own trees compare.

 Within the systematics manager, I added two functions to use when calculating phylogenetic diversity and finding the percentile associated with that diversity.